jgheithcock/heithcockdotcom/_posts/scavengerhunts/2019-christmas-chess/index.md

 The inspiration for this scavenger hunt came about when I found out that the iconic chess match at the end of _Harry Potter and the Sorcerers&rsquo;s Stone_ was actually [fully planned out](https://www.the-leaky-cauldron.org/features/essays/issue26/chessgameinsorcerersstone/) by international master, [Jeremy Silman](https://www.jeremysilman.com/book-review/creating-the-harry-pottter-chess-position/).
 Even better, it was eight moves!
 This meant I could have my magical 7 clues + the starting clue in the box that I've found works so well.
 Less than seven goes too quickly and more drags far, far too long.
 Plus &ldquo;seven is the most powerful magical number.&rdquo; [^1]

 So the concept was that you would somehow start with the opening position and figure out what the next move should be.
 Somehow that would map to a room or location where you would find the piece that moves next.
 You would figure out where that piece should move to and keep going.
-One challenge was that all of White's moves are by the Queen, so that is four Queens I needed and I wanted them all extra-large.
+One challenge was that all of White's moves are by the Queen, so that is four Queens that I needed and I wanted them all extra-large.
 Fortunately, it is an accepted custom that, in case of pawn promotion, you can use an upside down rook to represent a new Queen.

 [^1]: &ldquo;...isn't seven the most powerfully magical number...&rdquo; — Tom Riddle — _Harry Potter and the Half-Blood Prince_